We are delighted to announce that the inaugural British Mountain Medicine Society's Science Day will take place on Wednesday 13th November 2019!

 The event will be held at the Bamford Institute, right in the heart of the UK's Peak District.
 The day will feature talks, discussions and poster presentations from researchers, young and old, on a wide range of mountain medicine topics.

 The day will be divided into three sessions.
-The first will be dedicated to leaders of UK-based research groups who will present their most recent research and outline their plans for the future.
+The first will give leaders of UK-based mountain medicine research groups a chance to present their most recent findings and outline their plans for the future.
 Don’t be surprised if there’s one or two calls for volunteers!
-The second session will be a chance for anyone with an interest in mountain medicine research to take the stage.
-This can be done by either presenting a poster or giving a short oral presentation.
+The second is a chance for anyone to take to the stage and present a poster or short oral presentation.
 We’re looking for science in all it's forms - whether it’s a case study, a structured literature review or a randomised controlled trial - we’d like to hear about it!
-The final session will celebrate the legacy of the 1960/61 Silver Hut Expedition and feature contributions from original members as well as today's leading researchers.
+Our final session will celebrate the legacy of the 1960/61 Silver Hut Expedition and feature contributions from original members as well as today's leading researchers.

 The fee includes lunch, dinner and a signed copy of Mike Gill's, "Edmund Hillary: A Biography".